-- 1. submit a partial fulfillment of the requirements before the due date, - 2. notify the TA when you submit your first attempt, and then - 3. resubmit a revised version of your work within 3 days, your grade will reflect your final submission only without incurring penalties.
-If you do not resubmit within 3 days, your grade will reflect your original (potentially incomplete) submission.
+- 1. submit a partial fulfillment of the requirements before the due date, - 2. notify the learning assistants and instructors when you submit your initial attempt, and then - 3. resubmit a revised version of your work within 3 days, your grade will reflect only your final submission, without incurring penalties.
+If you do not resubmit within 3 days, then your grade will reflect your initial, potentially incomplete, submission.

-Exceptions may be made at the instructor's discretion for documented emergencies e.g. hospitalization, or extraordinary extenuating circumstances.
+Exceptions may be made at an instructor or learning assistant's discretion for emergencies or extenuating circumstances.